Why toddlers bite and what parents and caregivers can do to stop it

 Your toddler has bitten a child and the other child is crying in pain.
 You feel all eyes are on you and your child, and you feel bad for the other child, but what do you do?

-Understanding some of the reasons a young child might bite can be helpful, for a start.
+Michigan State University Extension suggests that understanding some of the reasons a young child might bite can be helpful, for a start.
 One reason young children bite is frustration.
 The young child cannot express with words “I don’t like that” or “It’s mine” and so forth.
 It is helpful for parents to look at what was going on at the time.
 Was the child trying to communicate some of those feelings by biting?

 According to ZERO TO THREE, Chew on this: Responding to Toddlers Who Bite (June 5, 2008), other reasons could come from wanting to see cause and effect.
 Was the child trying to see the effect biting has on others?
 How about exploring and learning – is the child trying to feel how it feels?
 Very young children explore with their mouths.
 Is the child teething?
 Was the child trying to alleviate the pain by biting?
 Still another possibility, was the child mimicking biting behavior they have experienced through play or have witnessed?
 Was the child having difficulty coping with uncomfortable feelings?
 Was he or she tired, bored or anxious?
 Finally, was the child playing and perhaps became overwhelmed, not knowing how to share, take turns or communicate their wishes?